-Studied cohort (Table 1)
+Studied cohort

-Patients' characteristics can be found in Table 1.
-The mean PSA level at the time of PET imaging was 4.6 ng/L; median PSA was 2.27 [0.07-51.09, IQR 5.27].
+Patient characteristics can be found in Table 1.
+The mean PSA level at the time of PET imaging was 4.6 ng/L; median PSA was 2.27 (0.07-51.09, interquartile range [IQR] 5.27).
 Mean age was 70.4 years; median Gleason score was 7 (5-10, IQR 1).
-Forty-four patients were previously treated with ADT -either concomitant with initial therapy or in the context of biochemical recurrence-, 49 were not.
-On average, 6.6 years had elapsed since initial cancer diagnosis.
+Forty-four patients were previously treated with ADT - either concomitant with initial therapy or in the context of biochemical recurrence; 49 were not.
+On average, 6.6 years elapsed since initial cancer diagnosis.
 Seventeen patients were on ADT at the time of PET scanning.

-PSMA PET and CI results (Table 2)
+PSMA PET and CI results

 Of the 93 18F-DCFPyL PET scans, 76 (82%) demonstrated at least one site of disease.
-Nonregional lymph nodes were the most frequent finding (37% of scans), followed by regional lymph node metastases (28%), local recurrence (27%), bone metastases (20%).
-Most frequent site of visceral metastases was the lungs (5% of scans).
+Non-regional lymph nodes were the most frequent finding (37% of scans), followed by regional lymph node metastases (28%), local recurrence (27%), and bone metastases (20%) (Table 2).
+The most frequent site of visceral metastases was the lungs (5% of scans).
 No liver metastases were detected in this series.

-When comparing initial curative-intent therapeutic strategies, 6/28 (21%) patients recurred in the prostate bed after radical prostatectomy (RP) compared with 13/25 (52%) patients whose primary treatment was radiation therapy.
-Combined prior RP and radiation therapy led to only 2/34 (6%) patients with local recurrence on PSMA PET.
-Patients whose initial therapy were high-intensity focused ultrasound (HIFU) (2 patients) and cryotherapy (1 patient), all recurred locally.
+When comparing initial curative-intent therapeutic strategies, 6/28 (21%) patients recurred in the prostate bed after radical prostatectomy (RP) compared with 13/25 (52%) patients whose primary treatment was RT.
+Combined prior RP and RT led to only 2/34 (6%) patients with local recurrence on PSMA PET.
+Patients whose initial therapy was high-intensity focused ultrasound (HIFU) (two patients) and cryotherapy (one patient), all recurred locally.

-Accuracy of CI (Table 3)
+Accuracy of CI

-Using PSMA PET as the gold standard, CI showed overall poor performance, with accuracy below 20% for all extent of disease (see Table 3).
+Using PSMA PET as the gold standard, CI showed overall poor performance, with accuracy below 20% for all extent of disease (Table 3).